Four ISIS militants killed near Philippine capital

-MANILA - Philippine security officials killed four suspected Islamic State in Iraq and Syria (ISIS)-linked militants on Friday (June 26) in a city just south of Manila.
+Philippine security officials killed four suspected ISIS-linked militants yesterday in a city just south of Manila.

 They were killed during a raid at around midnight on a house where they were staying inside a gated community in Don Bosco district in Paranaque city, just an hour's drive from the capital.